Introduction

 Step 1: Remove the Old Line (If Applicable)

-If your reel has old line on it, it’s a good idea to remove it before spooling on new line.
-Over time, old line can become brittle or damaged, leading to potential breakage during fishing.
-Cut the old line and carefully remove it from the spool.
-Take this opportunity to inspect your reel and make sure everything is in good condition.
+If your reel is equipped with an old line, it’s prudent to remove it before installing new line.
+Over time, old line can deteriorate or become brittle, increasing the risk of breakage.
+Cut the old line and carefully detach it from the spool; inspect your reel for any needed maintenance.

 Step 2: Attach the New Line to the Spool

-- Make a small loop with the line and pass it around the spool.
+- Create a small loop with the line and wrap it around the spool.

 - Tie an overhand knot with the tag end around the standing line.

-- Moisten the knot and pull tight to secure it on the spool.
+- Moisten the knot and pull it tight to secure it to the spool.

 Step 3: Apply Tension While Spooling